prometheus/test-infra/funcbench/README.md

   [<bench-func-regex>]  Function regex to use for benchmark.Supports RE2 regexp
                         and is fully anchored, by default will run all benchmarks.
+  [<packagepath>]       Package to run benchmark against.
+Eg. ./tsdb, defaults
+                        to ./...

 ```